supabase/realtime/forum/docs/muster-broadcast.md

 ### Why this shape

-- **Precision.** On the stable path the caller contacts exactly one router, and the router contacts exactly the source nodes that have members — not the whole cluster.
+- **Precision.** On the stable path the caller contacts exactly one router, and the router contacts exactly the source nodes that have members, not the whole cluster.
 - **Locality.** Only the node that owns a pid ever sends to it, so delivery scales with where members actually live.